meragnan/ai-ml/README.md

-# ProfessionalMachine Learning Course Materials
+# Professional Machine Learning Engineer on Google Cloud

 **Description:**
 This repository contains materials for a machine learning course, covering topics such as linear regression, classification, neural networks, and more with focus of Google Cloud Machine Learning